mark162657/Tomahawk-Missile-Simulation/README.md

 ---

-## Contributing

-Contributions are welcome.
-Please:
-- Follow modular design principles
-- Add tests for new features
-- Update documentation
-- Keep commits focused and well-described

----

 ## License

 For educational, research, and demonstrative use only.
 No classified or proprietary military technology included.
 See LICENSE file.

----

-## References

-- Welch & Bishop.
-"An Introduction to the Kalman Filter" (2006)
-- Propelant Navigation principles in aerospace guidance
-- TERCOM algorithm literature from missile guidance research
-- SRTM DEM documentation from CGIAR-CSI